luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 #### 7. Cliboard

-+ Step 1: In the VirtualBox settings for the virtual machine, in general/Advanced Ensure Shared Clipboard is set to Bidireccional
++ Step 1: In the VirtualBox settings for the virtual machine, in General/Advanced, Ensure Shared Clipboard is set to Bidirectional

-+ step 2: install additions that support x11.
++ step 2: install additions that support X11.

 ```sh
 apk add virtualbox-guest-additions-x11